wernsey/Jatalog/README.md

 Such an `EdbProvider` interface will also have to have a `add(Expr e)` method that can insert facts into this back-end, for use by the
 `JDatalog#execute()` and `JDatalog#fact()` methods.

-The `JDatalog#validate()` method will need to be modified as well: The EdbProvider will have to validate the facts itself because facts stored in memory may have to be validated differently from facts backed by a database.
+The `JDatalog#validate()` method will need to be modified as well: The `EdbProvider` will have to validate the facts itself because facts stored in memory may have to be validated differently from facts backed by a database.
+My concern is that iterating through all of the facts in a database on disk may not scale that well if the number of facts increases.
+See my comments in the `validate()` method.

-Perhaps the EdbProvider interface should implement the Iterator interface as well?
+Perhaps the `EdbProvider` interface should extend the `Iterator` interface as well?

 ----